AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

  1. Instead of directly extending `foundation/components/parbase`, you'd have to extend either `screens/core/components/content/page` or `screens/core/components/content/experiencefragment`
  2. The name of the property you use to reference the embedded content must be `pagePath`.

  Using those two Screens core components also comes with the added benefit that they can take care of bundling some of the dependencies you need (client-side libraries, fonts, and so on).
-They do this by way of their offline config options in the component dialog box, which then reduces the responsibility of any custom offline handler you'd have to use for this.
+This functionality is done by way of their offline configuration options in the component dialog box.
+It then reduces the responsibility of any custom offline handler that you would have to use for it.
 It can sometimes even completely remove the need to use one in the first place.

 ## Finished Code {#finished-code}